serodriguez68/designing-ml-systems-summary/07-model-deployment-and-prediction-service.md

-# 7 Model Deployment and Prediction Service
+# 7 - Model Deployment and Prediction Service

 With you ML model now selected, trained and evaluated, it is time to deploy to production.
 As with every other step in this book, this is an iterative process and you may need to go back to previous steps to rethink parts.
 For this particular step this iterative nature is true because how a model serves and computes the predictions influences how it should be designed, the infrastructure it requires, and the behaviors that users encounter.

 This chapter talks about:
 - Some common myths around ML deployment to production.
-- Explains the 3 main **modes of prediction**: 1. batch prediction, 2. online prediction that only uses batch features, 3. online prediction that uses both batch features and streaming features (aka streaming prediction).
+- Explains the 4 main **modes of prediction serving**: 1. batch prediction, 2. online prediction that only uses batch features, 3. online prediction that uses both batch features and streaming features (aka streaming prediction) and 4.
+A hybrid between 1 and 2.
 - Gives you some intuition of when to use batch prediction VS online prediction.
-- Discusses the challenges of unifying the batch data pipeline and the streaming pipeline.
+- Discusses the challenges of unifying the batch training data pipeline and the streaming prediction pipeline.
 - **Model compression** techniques for increasing inference speed in ML models.
 - Considerations about deploying your model on **the cloud VS the edge.**